ddelange/pipgrip/README.md

                                 separated pins.

   --sort                        Sort pins alphabetically before writing out.
 Can
-                                be used bare, or in combination with --lock, --pipe, or --json.
+                                be used bare, or in combination with --lock or --pipe.

   --tree                        Output human readable dependency tree (top-down).
   --reversed-tree               Output human readable dependency tree (bottom-up).